Social Security Factors for Married Couples

 An individual may also claim survivor’s benefits on a deceased spouse’s earnings record.
 A survivor may claim reduced benefits as early as age 60.
 However, they will receive more money if they wait until their own full retirement age (FRA) before claiming.

 When both spouses are receiving benefits, upon the death of the first spouse, only the higher of the two benefit amounts being received continues as a survivor benefit.
 That makes it incredibly important for married couples to maximize the benefit of the highest earner because that will become the survivor benefit.
 By claiming early, many couples have made a financial decision that will harm the surviving spouse.

 2. Spousal and Survivor Benefits for Two-Earner Married Couples

 There is an advantage to having a spousal benefit for a two-earner married couple.
 If born on January 1, 1954, or earlier, the highest wage earner can claim spousal benefits upon reaching their FRA, leaving the benefit based on their own record to accumulate delayed retirement credits through deferral.
-This higher earning spouse then switches to their own worker benefit at about age 70.
+This higher earning spouse can then switch to their own worker benefit at about age 70.
 This scenario assumes the lower earner files for their worker benefit based on their own earnings record between age 62 and their FRA.

 This "claim now, claim more later" strategy locks in a higher survivor benefit for whichever spouse lives the longest.
 When taking the survivor’s benefit into account, a two-earner couple may find it advantageous to delay benefits for the higher earner and start collecting benefits early for the spouse with the lower monthly payment.